 I talked to a dad a thousand miles from where I live as he was being attacked by a turkey.
 It’s amazing how clear and close a squawk from a bird can sound over the phone.
 But this is what I learned after I interviewed dad after dad: You can’t stop them from talking about being a father, even if they are fighting off a turkey.

-Yes, I wrote a book of parenting advice for stay-at-home dads but that’s not the purpose of my writing this.
+Yes, I wrote a book of great parenting advice for stay-at-home dads but that’s not the purpose of my writing this.
 It’s to express my utter amazement for all the fathers I spoke to during my research and to give a real-life example of the state of fatherhood.

 So many articles your read talk about fathers in stoic terms.
 Hell, in half of them you can almost imagine a sunset and a horse.
 The other half of the articles we read are about how dads are not parenting right.
 That we are clueless when it comes to our families, or we don’t pull our weight.
 I can safely tell you that the popular image given to the world is complete bullshit.
 Not only do dads parent with the best of them, they know exactly what they are doing.